What You Need to Know About Custom Broker

 How to Become a Custom Broker

-What education is needed to be a Custom Broker?
+Education needed to be a Custom Broker:

 What work experience do I need to become a Custom Broker?

-Where Customs Brokers Are Employed
+Where do Customs Brokers Work?

 The table below shows some of the most common industries where those employed in this career field work.